emacs-helm/helm/index.md

 [issue list](https://github.com/emacs-helm/helm/issues?sort=created&direction=desc&state=open).
 Please feel free to fix any of them; send a pull request.

+Most issues come from a wrong configuration or a use of Helm modified externally by third party package e.g. Spacemacs.
+Some other Helm packages that are no more maintained (or badly maintained) and use deprecated Helm code will clash also with recent Helm be aware.

 # Contributors

 The Helm project maintains a